web2py/py4web/docs/chapter-07.rst

 .. warning::

    Mind that
    database changes may be persistent.
-So be carefull and do NOT exitate to create a new application for doing testing instead of tampering with an existing one.
+So be careful and do NOT exitate to create a new application for doing testing instead of tampering with an existing one.